 –Gina Groch, Principal, Saint Ann School

-At four years old, Sabine was living happily with her parents, sister, and beloved housekeeper Nana in a beautiful house in the Hague.
-One morning, her mother told her to put on every piece of clothing and jewelry she owned, and the family walked out and shut the door behind them, never to return.
-In Flight is a tale of climbing barbed wire to cross borders, hiding in abandoned houses, and the triumph of Sabine’s luminous spirit in the face of terror, betrayal, and devastation.
+The Netherlands, 1942.
+At four years old, Sabine is living happily with her parents and sister in a beautiful house in the Hague.
+One morning, her mother tells her to put on every piece of clothing she owns and the family walks out and shuts the door behind them, never to return.
+In Flight is the true story of climbing barbed wire to cross borders, hiding in abandoned houses, and the triumph of Sabine’s luminous spirit in the face of terror, betrayal, and devastation.

 AMELIA VAUGHAN (Assistant Production Manager and Actor, In Flight: The Story of Sabine van Dam) served as Music Director for Broadway Bootcamp and Production Stage Manager for all programs during Star Academy Summer 2017.
 Amelia holds a BA in Theatre Arts from Stetson University.